bryndin/ai-coded-pacman/readme.md

 There we track development progress.
 List the problem for each step to work on, prompts used, LLM answers, and our notes.
 It's THE essence of the project.

 ## Notes & Findings
-These are general summary notes.
-For the detailed development notes see the [Dev Journal](journal.md).
+These are general summary notes, for the detailed development notes see the [Dev Journal](journal.md).

 ### **LLM choice for a bootstrap** (ordered best to worst)
   - *Gemini*: good job generating a prototype with all major entities.